Medicare in New Jersey

-Nearly 1.5 million residents of New Jersey received Medicare coverage in 2015, according to the Centers for Medicare & Medicaid Services (CMS).
+Over 1.5 million residents of New Jersey received Medicare coverage in 2018, according to the Centers for Medicare & Medicaid Services (CMS).
 As a Medicare beneficiary, you may have several options when it comes to your Medicare coverage in New Jersey.
 Some of those coverage choices may include:

 Original Medicare (Part A and Part B) is the federal health-care program for seniors and certain individuals who qualify at any age by disability or by having certain health conditions, such as Lou Gehrig’s disease or end-stage renal disease.
 To be eligible for Medicare, you must be either a United States citizen or a legal permanent resident of at least five continuous years.